fametrano/fametrano.github.io/_pages/bbt.md

 Details about the course will be posted there.

-Anyone else, please consider <https://dgi.io/workshop>: there are student rates and even free admissions.
+Anyone else, please consider <https://dgi.io/workshop>: there are discounted rates and even a limited number of free admissions for students.

 ## Learning objectives